almet/notmyidea/dev/jpype-and-boilerpipe.rst

 JPype allows to bridge python project with java libraries.
 It takes another point of view than Jython: rather than reimplementing python in Java, both languages are interfacing at the VM level.
-This means you need to start a VM fro your python script, but it does the job and stay fully compatible with Cpython and its C extensions.
+This means you need to start a VM from your python script, but it does the job and stay fully compatible with Cpython and its C extensions.

 First steps with JPype